Michael Brosseau Player Props: Brewers vs. Angels

 Michael Brosseau At The Plate

-- Brosseau has driven in a run in five games this season (35.7%), including one multiple-RBI game.
+- In five games this season, Brosseau has picked up an RBI, with more than one RBI once.

-- He has scored a run in three of 14 games so far this year.
+- He has scored a run in three of 15 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.